HydroModPy/HydroModPy/docs/source/cli/exit-codes.rst

      - Generic failure with no specific mapping.
    * - 2
      - ``EXIT_USAGE``
-     - Invalid CLI usage (argparse rejected the call).
+     - Invalid CLI usage: argparse rejected the call, or a job directory was named that does not exist or carries no ``request.json``.
    * - 10
      - ``EXIT_NOT_FOUND``
      - Missing file, workspace, simulation, or catalog row.
        Raised for ``FileNotFoundError``.
    * - 11
      - ``EXIT_SCHEMA_MISMATCH``
-     - Catalog or lockfile schema does not match the running version.
+     - Catalog or lockfile schema does not match the running version, or a request targets a different major version of the capability.
    * - 12
      - ``EXIT_WRITE_CONFLICT``
      - Concurrent writer detected on the catalog or workspace.